The Empire of Honshu

 Places of Interest

-The Gryphon Clan is known as a very aggressive and honor-driven clan.
-They are the Emperor's Right Hand, personally defending his causes above all else.
+The Gryphon Clan is known as a very aggressive and honour-driven clan.
+They consider themselves agents of the Emperor's will, personally defending his causes above all else, even those of their own clan.
 Some of the finest generals of all Honshu have come from the Gryphon clan.
 The Gryphon Clan also has the biggest army in the empire, and it's known for its rigid adherence to the warrior code.
+Rumour has it that the Gryphon clan has started to plan for an invasion of the mysterious fey-realm of Hawkmoon, but it is also said this is a distraction and that their real target is across the Jagged Peaks - the Kingdom of Albion.
+The Gryphon clan wear blue lacquered armour and their standard is a white gryphon in flight on an azure background.
+The Gryphon Province includes the huge jungles that dominate the centre of the empire.
+These are perhaps the most untamed area of the whole of Honshu.

 The Kirin Clan is known for their cavalry and horsemanship.
 They are considered barbarians by the other clans because the clan as a whole spent nearly 200 of the last 500 years outside of the empire.
 They hunt game and eat red meat and have adopted a number of other customs that are considered taboo by the rest of the Clans.
 However, the horses they brought back from far off lands are faster, stronger, and larger than any found in Honshu.

-The Left Hand of the Emperor - The Naga Clan is considered the most artistic of all the clans.
-They are known throughout the empire for their trained courtiers, artisans and duelists.
-Naga samurai are arguably the finest duelists in Honshu.
+The Naga province is considered the most artistic of all the empire and many of the empire's great painters and writers come from this idyllic region.
+They are known throughout the empire and beyond for their trained courtiers and artisans.
+The Naga province is probably the prettiest one naturally, with many of the traditional cherry groves being here.
+The mountains to the south and east are stunning visually, and somehow the fact that a violent aggressor lies the other side of them just adds to their majesty.
+Naga samurai are arguably the finest duellists in Honshu.
 They are trained heavily in Iaijutsu (fast-draw technique) where the sword is drawn and a killing blow is struck with one, very fast movement.

 The Phantom Clan is known as the Underhand of the Emperor.
 They are known for their courtiers' abilities.
 Their ghostwalkers are experts in assassination and espionage.
 Phantom knowledge is not shared with outsiders, but is a true thing of power.
 Phantom architects have constructed many key structures throughout Honshu, and, as a result, many of those structures have secret passages and rooms unknown to all but the Phantom clan.
 It is a Phantom tradition to always be masked, or face painted.